convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.42.0 () =
+* Have Maintenence Mode messaging say who turned it on and how to turn it off.

 = 0.41.0 (2013-06-26) =
 * Fix "authenticate filter not called" when auth process lacks a user name.